crguezl/learning-vue-geting-started-guide/src/computed-properties-and-watchers.md

 In this case, using the `watch` option allows us

-1. to perform an asynchronous operation (accessing an API),
+1. To perform an asynchronous operation (accessing an API),
-2. limit how often we perform that operation, and
+2. With additional effort, to limit how often we perform that operation, and
-3. set intermediary states until we get a final answer.
+3. Set intermediary states until we get a final answer.

 None of that would be possible with a computed property.

-In addition to the watch option, you can also use the imperative [`vm.$watch` API](https://vuejs.org/v2/api/#vm-watch).
+In addition to the `watch` option, you can also use the imperative [`vm.$watch` API](https://vuejs.org/v2/api/#vm-watch).